adamscao/whatsappbot/config/MODELS_CONFIG.md

 - **`id`**: The exact model identifier as required by the AI provider's API
 - **`name`**: A user-friendly display name for the model
 - **`description`**: A brief description of the model's capabilities or use case
+- **`enabled`**: Boolean flag to enable/disable the model (optional, defaults to `true`)
+  - Set to `false` to temporarily disable a model without removing its configuration
+  - Disabled models will not appear in the list and cannot be selected by users

 ## Adding a New Model